Mount Rushmore Area & When To Visit

 Nature lovers must take the time to explore the awe-inspiring Black Hills.
 Custer State Park is home to the largest free-roaming buffalo herd in America.
 Learn more about fossils as you explore the trails and displays at Badlands National Park.
 And early morning drives along Needles Highway will give you a glimpse of native animals -- bison, deer, even feral donkeys -- in their natural environment.

-Since 300,000 years from now is admittedly a tad unrealistic to schedule time for a vacation, we return to the question -- when should you go visit Mount Rushmore?
+Since 300,000 years from now is admittedly a tad unrealistic to schedule time for a vacation, we return to the question -- when is the best time of day to visit Mount Rushmore?
 The peak season is in the summer, but visitors and locals alike say that less crowds, off-season rates, and the beauty of the changing seasons are all promising reasons to go during the off-season.
 And unless you plan to attend the Sturgis motorcycle rally, it may be wise to avoid that week (it's usually in August) -- hotels and attractions can be unusually crowded.
 So the answer to WHEN you go is not important.
 It is only important that you go.